viswarajramji/Java8/README.md

 * noneMatch : true if none of it matches.
 * findAny: return any object from the stream.
 * findfirst: return first object from the stream.
+* of: converts a values to a stream.
+* iterate: this just iterates the values in a loop infinity (Use limit func to limit the iteration)
+* generate: this just uses supplier method and the get method is invoked infinity (Use limit func to limit the iteration)

 Syntax: